ffranco96/ffranco96/README.md

 ### Hello 👋

-🧑‍🎓 As a good student, im currently looking forward to improving my actual knowledge about programming and technologhy in general.
+🧑‍🎓 My name is Franco macén.As a good student, im currently looking forward to improving my actual knowledge about programming and technologhy in general.
 I'm expecting to improve mi skills and learning new techonologies/programming languages, trying to understand their implementation on the actual market.

 💻 My strong programming languages are C, C++ and Java.
 Some knowledge on HTML (frontend), VHDL (hardware description language), too.